Ernest Hemingway relaxing on the front veranda.

 Organizational Background

-The Finca Vigía Foundation’s mission is to provide the research and technical assistance necessary to restore and preserve Ernest Hemingway’s home and its contents at Finca Vigía in San Francisco de Paula, Cuba.
+The Foundation became recognized by the IRS as a 501(c)3 tax-exempt organization in 2004, with the mission to provide the research and technical assistance necessary to restore and preserve Ernest Hemingway’s home and its contents at Finca Vigía in Cuba.

 Margarita Ruiz Brandi, Former President of the Consejo Nacional de Patrimonio Cultural, with Jenny Phillips and Bob Vila, representing the Finca Vigía Foundation, sign an agreement to collaborate in the conservation of irreplaceable Hemingway documents in Cuba in 2010.